-Schedule of costs and financing for the construction measure (in Euro)
+Schedule of costs and Schedule of costs and financing for the construction measure (in Euro)

-Financing
+Total costs Financing

-Cost category Total costs by the e Recipient from the financial contribution by the GIZ
+Cost category by the e Recipient from the financial contribution by the GIZ

 Own input Co-financing

 1 2 3 4 5

 Cost of real estate (Construction plot)

 Site development costs (water, sewerage, electricity) up to property boundary

 3. Cost of building construction

 4. Cost of furniture and equipment

 5. Cost of planning and site management

 6. Summary supplementary measures

 Total